🎯 Why Tuners Are the First Upgrade That Matters

 No amount of setup work will make tuning feel stable.

-This is why many builders assume their guitar has multiple problems,
+This is why many builders assume their guitar has multiple problems — when the tuners are actually the bottleneck.

-If tuning feels imprecise or unpredictable, the issue is often mechanical — not technique-related.
+If tuning feels imprecise or unpredictable, the problem is usually mechanical — not technique-related.

 Recognizing this early prevents wasted time, repeated setups, and frustration.